arminc/terraform-ecs/README.md

 * Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
 * Explain and show an example of custom boot commands
 * Explain why we use the word "default" when creating a cluster
-* Eplain the strategy for updating ECS nodes and keeping up with security
+* Eplain the strategy for updating ECS nodes (EC2 node draining)
-* Show how to enable SSL everywhere
-* Show an example on how to make a deployment

     [1]: https://aws.amazon.com/ecs/